johndaviddunlap/jdbc-simple/README.md

 These are the core use cases which are handled by jdbc-simple.

 # Features
-* Small and very lightweight.
-No transitive dependencies will be added to your project
+* Small and very lightweight
+* No transitive dependencies will be added to your project
-* Query API which eliminates JDBC boiler plate without getting in your way
+* Query methods which eliminate JDBC boiler plate without getting in your way
-* Binds query results to Java objects
+* Query results are injected into java objects
-* Compatible with existing applications which already use the JDBC API
+* Compatible with existing JDBC applications

 # Documentation
 * [Javadoc](https://cdn.rawgit.com/johndunlap/jdbc-simple/gh-pages/index.html)